Stremio/stremio-addon-sdk/README.md

 ## Examples & tutorials

 Check out our ever growing list of [examples and demo addons](./docs/examples.md).
-This list also includes examples & tutorials on how to develop Stremio addons in PHP, Python, Ruby, C#, Java and Go.
+This list also includes examples & tutorials on how to develop Stremio addons in PHP, Python, Ruby, C#, Rust, Java and Go.
 It also includes a list of video tutorials.

+### Rust version
+There is a third-party Rust version of this SDK built on stremio-core developed by Sleeyax [here](https://github.com/sleeyax/stremio-addon-sdk).

 ## Advanced Usage